Sport in Ireland: Greyhound racing

 Greyhound racing began in Ireland in 1927; there were greyhound races in Celtic Park in Belfast on 18 April of that year and the Shelbourne Park greyhound stadium opened in Dublin four weeks later.
 Hare coursing was already a well established sport in the country and greyhounds were bred for racing in Ireland from the very start.
 Mick the Miller, winner of the English Derby in 1929 and 1930, was an Irish greyhound and Ireland continues to export greyhounds.

 There are twenty licensed greyhound stadiums in Ireland.
 There are seventeen in the Republic where the licensing authority is Bord na gCon, the Irish Greyhound Board.
 This is a semi-state body and was established by the Irish government in 1958.
 The three stadiums in Northern Ireland are licensed by the Irish Coursing Club, which also organises hare coursing throughout the Island.

 Gymnastics

-Gymnastics is governed by Irish Gymnastics which was formed in 1999, following the merging of the Irish Amateur Gymnastics Association and the Irish Sports Acrobatics Federation.
+Gymnastics is governed by Irish Gymnastics, trading as Gymnastics Ireland, which was formed in 1999, following the merging of the Irish Amateur Gymnastics Association and the Irish Sports Acrobatics Federation.
 There are 83 registered gymnastics clubs in Ireland (including Northern Ireland).
 Gymnastics includes four Olympic disciplines, women's artistic gymnastics, men's artistic gymnastics, trampoline gymnastics, and rhythmic gymnastics, and four non-Olympic disciplines, acrobatic gymnastics, tumbling gymnastics, gymnastics for all, and sports aerobics.

-The most successful Irish gymnast ever is Rhys McClenaghan.
-In 2019, he became the first Irish gymnast to qualify to a world championships final and to also win a medal, taking bronze on pommel horse.
-In addition to his world medal, McClenaghan is the first Irish gymnast to compete in a European final and also the first to win a European medal.
-In 2019, he qualified for the 2020 Olympics in Tokyo.
+The most successful Irish gymnast is Rhys McClenaghan – winning European, Commonwealth, world and Olympic titles - the only gymnast to win all four on the same apparatus.
+In 2019, he became the first Irish gymnast to qualify for a world championships final and to also win a medal, taking bronze on pommel horse.
+After contesting the 2020 Tokyo Olympics, at both the 2022 and 2023 World Artistic Gymnastics Championships, he won gold for men's pommel horse – the first world champion in gymnastics for Ireland.
+In addition to multiple European championships, at the 2024 Summer Paris Olympics, McClenaghan won gold in the Men's pommel horse.